ikhlestov/vision_networks/README.rst

 ---------------------------------------------------------
 The existing model should use identical hyperparameters to the original code.
 If you note some errors - please open an issue.

+Also it may be useful to check my blog post `Notes on the implementation DenseNet in tensorflow. <https://medium.com/@illarionkhlestov/notes-on-the-implementation-densenet-in-tensorflow-beeda9dd1504#.55qu3tfqm>`__

 Dependencies
 ------------